000mehedi/000mehedi/README.md

 <b>i'm mehedi!</b>
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning CS
+- 🌱 UCalgary Comp Sci. 🏔️
 - 💞️ I’m looking to collaborate on projects related to Web and App Dev
 - 📫 How to reach me mdabdullah.patwary@ucalgary.ca